ordinals/ord/docs/src/guides/inscriptions.md

 Additionally, inscriptions made on signet must be 1024 bytes or less, to avoid congesting signet for other users.
-Inscriptions are stored in Taproot input witnesses, so mainnet inscriptions will only be limited by the depth of you pockets and the 4,000,000 byte witness size limit.
+Inscriptions are stored in Taproot input witnesses, so mainnet inscriptions will only be limited by the depths of you pockets and the 4,000,000 byte witness size limit.

 Creating Inscriptions